ritza-co/handbook/docs/project-specific-docs/replit/lesson-authoring.md

 The Assets folder contains images and other files to be used in the Instructions and Lesson Plans.

 You can embed images from your Assets folder into your curriculum files like so: `![Image alt text](assets/imagename.png)`

+# A quick explanation of terms

+It is prudent to provide a quick explanation of the terms used in Teams for Education.
+This clarity is important as it may help to know the difference between terms such as "assignment", "lesson", "project" and "curriculum".
+The explanation will be by way of example using the creation of a lesson.

+Curriculum Hub materials are designed to work as full units or as stand-alone projects.

+Example 1 - Creating a full unit

+Let's say that a teacher wants students to learn Python the right way.
+So they want to create a complete course with a lot of different material for them to access during their learning.
+In Replit, the teacher would first create a unit.
+This unit would act as the container for the different "sections" or "topics" covered in the course.
+These "sections" can be represented as "projects" in Replit.

+As such, the teacher would then create a project and indicate the unit to which it belongs.
+Within a project, the teacher can create a lesson plan, instructions, and other learning resources such as chapters, as they see fit.
+Depending on how the teacher wants to structure the course, each project can include assignments or exercises for the students to work on and submit.

+Example 2 - Creating a standalone project

+Another teacher may only want to teach students how to create a small game also in Python.
+As such, they can create a project in Replit, without having to create a unit, and add lesson content accordingly.
+Students can work on this project and submit their work for review.

+In both these examples, the terminology used mainly depends on how the teacher wants to structure their course and in both cases, Replit provides for such flexibility.